This is the multi-page printable view of this section. Click here to print.

 • I want my software to be automatically tested in newer versions of the hardware.

-• I have multiple variants of the hardware where my software needs to run, and I want to test them all.
+• I have multiple variants of the hardware where my software needs to run, and I want to test in them all.

 • I want a hands-free operation of hardware in my development environment, i.e. I don’t want to manually flash images, reboot the DUT, insert usb sticks, manually interact with a bootloader, etc.